Affect, Body, Cognition, Demographics, and Emotion: The ABCDE of Text Features for Computational Affective Science: The Dataset

 \subsection{Annotated Features}

 We extract linguistic features through a set of lexicons, word lists, and regular expressions, organized along five dimensions relevant to computational affective science: Affect, Emotion, Body, Cognition, and Demographics.
 Word lists and lexicons as a measurement method offer several advantages, particularly in inter-disciplinary studies: ease-of-use, generalization power, reliability, adaptability, and interpretability, among others.
 Variation in word choices across populations and data subsets is also intertwined with multiple cognitive and social processes relating to language use (such as power dynamics, cultural and demographic factors, medium of communication, etc.).
+Appendix~\ref{app:feature-summary} summarizes the released resources, and Appendix~\ref{app:dataset-stats} reports per-source text statistics.

 Affect and Emotion features are characterized using word association lexicons; Body and Cognition features through a curated list of terms, compiled from multiple sources, that indicate a strong association with body and cognition-related activities; and Demographic features through hand-constructed regular expressions and heuristic rules.
 For the demographic feature "Occupation", for example, we use a regex to parse self-disclosure statements of the type "I am/work at/employed as \textit{[occupation]}." from a user, and apply the extracted term to all text instances from that user.
 The demographic feature "Age", which refers to the age of the user at the time of posting, is computed by first using a similar regex for age or date-of-birth, and then applying a heuristic rule that combines this with the timestamp of the post.